Analyzing data with window functions

 Copy

-Note that although there are 7 days in the time period, there are only 5 different ranks (1, 2, 3, 5, 6).
+Although there are 7 days in the time period, there are only 5 different ranks (1, 2, 3, 5, 6).
 There were two ties (for 3rd place and 6th place), so there are no rows with ranks 4 or 7.

-The Sales So Far This Week column is calculated using SUM as a window function with a cumulative window frame:
+The Sales So Far This Week column is calculated using SUM as a window function with a window frame:

 SELECT day,